4GeeksAcademy/python-pandas-tutorial/README.md

 node --version
 ```

-3. Install Learnpack, the package manager for learning tutorials, and also run the Python compiler plugin for LearnPach, you can do this with the following commands:
+3. Install Learnpack, the package manager for learning tutorials, and also run the Python compiler plugin for LearnPack, you can do this with the following commands:

 ```bash
 > npm i learnpack -g